BerlinSky/webpack2-setup/README.md

 ## Change Log:

-1. Add anew folder, Contact, under ts/app for this feature component
+1. Add anew folder, Search, under ts/app for a shared component
-2. Create contact.component.ts, which selects an element on app.component
+2. Create Seach.component.ts, which selects an element on app.component
-3. Create contact.module.ts
+3. Create Seach.module.ts
-4. Import contact.module in the app.module, so app can use contact.component.
+4. Import Seach.module in the contact.module, so contact can use search.component.